TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 69/Psalms 69.19.md

 ---

-Thou knowest my reproach, and my shame, and my dishonor: Mine adversaries are all before thee.
+You know my reproach, my shame, and my dishonor.
+My adversaries are all before you.